Mindset

 What do you really feel?

-Keeping positive in business is a work!
+Keeping positive in business is work!

 John Faisandier, Managing Director, TUF: Thriving Under Fire